 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Ancillary Material Grade version of DAPT (Cat.
+DAPT is an ancillary Material Grade version of DAPT (Cat.
 No. 2634).
 Suitable for use as an ancillary reagent in the further manufacturing of cell therapies.

 Find out more about our Ancillary Material Grade product range.